Duke Of Edinburgh Award

 If you are struggling to think of what to do for your Volunteering, Physical or Skills sections, there are lots of really good ideas on the DofE Award website.
 For each section, you need to do your chosen activity for a minimum of one hour each week in your own time.
 You must have an assessor for each section, who must not be a family member, is knowledgable in the chosen activity, and can write a short report once you have finished the section.

-A non-returnable deposit of £40 is required to secure your place on the Award, and the remaining amount will need to be paid by the end of January.
+A non-returnable deposit of £29 is required to secure your place on the Award, and the remaining amount will need to be paid by the end of September 2021 (Silver) and by the end of February 2022 (bronze).
 All payments must be made via ParentPay.
-Please note the above fees include the cost of one practice and one qualifying expedition.
-If additional expeditions are required, these will be charged extra (£50 for Bronze, £75 for Silver).
+Please note the above fees include the cost of one practice and one qualifying expedition and the required training.

 While each student will obviously need the correct gear for their expedition, we don't want you to feel the need to buy lots of expensive gear, especially if it will only be used once or twice.
 There are some good principles for buying kit below: